About Knitting Software, Stitch Pattern Systems,

 feature that is craft specific will be brought into an add-on module

-I own this software package and really like it and while I have bought the stitch designer option I never use it, only because I do not design stitch designs instead I use pre-built ones.
+I own this software package and really like it and while I have bought the stitch designer option I never use it, only because I do not design colored stitch designs instead I mainly hand tool Susan Guagliumi's designs or use pre-built ones from my EC1 and mylar sheets.
 I would recommend the Garment Designer to anyone who already owns a stitch designing option such as an EC1, a Brother knitting machine, a punch card knitting machine or any knitting machine really.
 I would consider this software a much better choice over Great Knit Designs due to its extensive garment patterning versatility and a contender to DAK, but you cannot use Cochenille to work interactively with your knitting machines and that is the only drawback.
 With Cochenille you will need to print out the instructions or print out the garment patterns for your Knit Radar - Knit Leader.
 At around $200 this is a real deal for this type of a robust garment designing software with a stitch pattern add on.
 BUT, if you want to knit interactively DAK wins hands down over anything else in the market.

-ISSUE WITH PROTECTION: While I really love this software program I HATE how they have changed the security process.
+ISSUE WITH PROTECTION: While I really love this software program and I understand the need to protect seat fees I HATE how they have changed the security with it.
 Before 2012 you just needed a key code, now you must have a usb dongle and have it plugged into your computer AT ALL TIMES when using this software.
 I hate it because it is small and can easily be lost, if you have pets who chew things up or kids who like to stick things in their mouths it will get damaged.
-Since the dongle sticks out at least an inch from the usb plug IT CAN BREAK REALLY EASILY!!!
-If ANY of these things happen and you need a new dongle YOU NEED TO BUY IT AT AROUND $100!!
-You would think with all the types of security systems in the market available to protect against piracy or seat fees (how many computers you can have the software installed on), they could have come up with a better option for the end user, the customer.
+Since the dongle sticks out at least an inch from the usb plug it can break off easily!
+If ANY of these things happen and you need a new dongle you need to buy another one at around $100!!
+You would think with all the types of security systems available in the market to protect against piracy or seat fees (how many computers you can have the software installed on), they could have come up with a better option for the end user, the customer.
 Hopefully, if enough people complain, they will change the way they protect their software.

 You can demo it before you buy it and COCHENILLE also has it's own Yahoo Group